Part of a series of articles titled Teaching Engaged Citizenship.

 What is the second proposal that Thurmond mentions?
 What would this proposal do if it became law?
 (Hint: if you are having trouble making sense of the language, read it multiple times).

-After students have completed the document analysis questions, review the answers as a class.
-Make sure students understand that the first proposal Thurmond mentions was a law that would make it illegal for states to have a poll tax, and that the second proposal was a less clearly defined law that would make racial segregation illegal.
+After participants have completed the document analysis questions, review the answers as a group.
+Make sure learners understand that the first proposal Thurmond mentions was a law that would make it illegal for states to have a poll tax, and that the second proposal was a less clearly defined law that would make racial segregation illegal.
 If students are not familiar with the poll tax, explain that it was a way to prevent impoverished people, particularly impoverished Black people, from voting.
-Next, ask students to read the document again and answer the second set of questions.
+Next, ask participants to read the document again and answer the second set of questions.

 According to Thurmond, what is in “mortal danger”?